Building lifelong relationships rooted in performance and trust. At The Holland Group Retirement Wealth Advisors, our sole focus is YOU.

 “A lot of it has to do with just hard work and understanding what the client is going through; their fear and anxiety about investing and the right investment strategy, the IRS, potential audits, potential family issues, and the list goes on,” Holland explained.
 “I’ve constantly been in touch with investors and what’s important to them.
 And I absolutely love what I do.
 It’s been said, ‘Find something that you love to do and you’ll never work another day in your life.’
 I can work 65 or s70 hours a week and not feel depleted at all because I love it so much.”

 Elizabeth is a significant part of the Holland Group and has worked with him since six months after their first date in 1984.
 She is the key person in his office who communicates with all clients, supervises all the paperwork and fulfills a myriad of other responsibilities to keep the business progressing.
-Holland’s daughter, Rachel, is also an important part of the Holland Group.
+Holland’s daughters, Alisha and Rachel, also play an important part of the Holland Group.

 Holland takes a very personal and expansive approach with his clients’ financial needs.